IBM/cp4ba-labs/README.md

-# Cloud Pak for Business Automation Labs
+# IBM Cloud Pak for Business Automation Labs

 These labs assume that you have installed the Cloud Pak for Business Automation cluster as described [here](https://github.com/IBM/cp4ba-rapid-deployment) and imported the Client Onboarding scenario as described [here](https://github.com/IBM/cp4ba-client-onboarding-scenario).